 Even if your filter itself doesn’t crack, leaving it outdoors for the winter could cause premature wear and tear.
 Chances are that if you’ve already picked out the right filter for you, you know they don’t come cheap.
 Make sure you take care of yours by winterizing it properly and storing it away in a safe, dry place.

 When to Winterize a Pool Filter

 When it comes to the right pool closing routine, a few steps that make use of a working filter have got to be checked off the list before you close it down for the season.
 Make sure you winterize your filter at the proper time, whether you’re closing an above-ground pool for the winter or an inground model (here’s the routine for closing an inflatable/intex pool for the winter, too).
-This is usually after you’ve brushed your pool with a brush like the BLACK+DECKER 360 Degree Patented and Professional-Endorsed Pool Brush, vacuumed your pool with a powerful vacuum like the Blue Torrent MyBot In Ground Robotic Pool Cleaner, and achieved the perfect chemical balance for pool closing, including shocking your pool with a reliable pool shock like the Super Premium Sanitizing and Fast-Acting Pool Shock.
+This is usually after you’ve brushed your pool with a brush like the BLACK+DECKER 360 Degree Patented and Professional-Endorsed Pool Brush, vacuumed your pool with a powerful vacuum like the Blue Torrent MyBot In Ground Robotic Pool Cleaner, and achieved the perfect chemical balance for pool closing, including shocking your pool.
 You’ll also want to make sure you’ve drained your pool, if you need to.
 Got those off the list?
 You’re ready to go.